Robert Lindsay Crawford: Non-conforming Liberal

 When in 1906 he had exhausted his capital and credit, Crawford had to sell Irish Protestant to men opposed to his increasingly national and pro-labour outlook.
 One of his last contributions to the paper (9 June 1906) was an obituary for Michael Davitt that revealed Crawford's growing distance from majority unionist opinion.
 It called Davitt "the great apostle of democracy", citing his defence of Jews in the face of the Limerick boycott, his alliance with the Labour Party and his support of a system of state education.
 Against unionist criticism of the Land League, he describes Davitt and his Fenian allies as "waging a war" that was "legally ... indefensible", but morally not only "justifiable but a sacred duty".
-That Davitt in his anti-clericalism had been politically isolated among the Catholic laity, however, is cited a further evidence of the tenuousness of Crawaford's radicalism.
+That Davitt in his anti-clericalism had been politically isolated among the Catholic laity, however, is cited a further evidence of the tenuousness of Crawford's radicalism.

 In the February 1906 general election, Crawford and the rural lodges of the Independent Orange Order among whom he eclipsed Sloan as the dominant figure, supported the successful agrarian-reform candidates T. W. Russell in South Tyrone and R. G. Glendinning in North Antrim.
 Both MPs adopted the Liberal tag.
 In October the death of the landowning leader of Irish Unionism Edward Saunderson gave Crawford an opportunity to join them.
 But in the contest for the vacant North Armagh seat he has decisively defeated by the establishment Unionist candidate.

 Unsuccessful as a Liberal candidate, Crawford nonetheless became editor of the Ulster Liberal Association (ULA) paper, the Ulster Guardian.
 But, here, as in the I.O.O., he soon found himself generating opposition.
 Before the end of 1907 Crawford had received two letters from the board.
 The first sanctioned him for his zealous reporting of labour issues.
 Crawford had actively supported the syndicalist James Larkin in the April to August Belfast dock strike and lockout, taking part in his public meetings.
 Crawford encouraged workers to stand firm for the sake not only of organised labour, but also of "the unity of all Irishmen".
 The second enjoined him from celebrating the United Irishmen (the likes of William Drennan and Thomas Russell) and the 1798 Rebellion as an example of progressive Protestantism.
 Inviting readers to look to the Protestant past for inspiration, Crawford had also authored a series of articles (January–February 1907) on Thomas Davis, founder of the Young Ireland political and cultural movement.